SQLite Join: Natural Left Outer, Inner, Cross with Tables

 Output

-• As you can see all the rows from the students table are included which are 10 students in total.
-Even if the forth and the last student, Jena, and George departmentIds doesn’t exist in the Departments table, they are included as well.
+As you can see all the rows from the students table are included which are 10 students in total.
+Even if the fourth and the last student, Jena and George, have departmentIds that do not exist in the Departments table, they are included as well.

-Let’s give the previous query using the left join a deeper explanation using Van diagrams:
+Let us give the previous query using the left join a deeper explanation using Venn diagrams:

-The LEFT JOIN will give all the students names from the students table even if the student has a department id that doesn’t exist in the departments table.
-So, the query won’t give you only the matching rows as the INNER JOIN, but will give you the extra part which have the unmatching rows from the left table which is the students table.
+The LEFT JOIN will give all the students names from the students table even if the student has a department id that does not exist in the departments table.
+So, the query will not give you only the matching rows as the INNER JOIN, but will give you the extra part which have the unmatching rows from the left table which is the students table.

 SQLite CROSS JOIN